-The proposed rule change was approved by senior management of the Exchange pursuant to authority delegated by the Board of Directors of Nasdaq on July 18, 2007.
+The proposed rule change was approved by senior management of the Exchange pursuant to authority delegated by the Board of Directors of NASDAQ on July 16, 2014.
 Exchange staff will advise the Board of Directors of the Exchange of any action taken pursuant to delegated authority.
 No other action by the Exchange is necessary for the filing of the rule change.

-Questions regarding this rule filing may be directed to Jonathan F. Cayne, Associate General Counsel, Nasdaq, at (301) 978-8493 (telephone) or (301) 978-8472 a.
+Questions regarding this rule filing may be directed to Jeffrey S. Davis, Deputy General Counsel, NASDAQ, at (301) 978-8493 (telephone) or (301) 978-8472 (fax).

+3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change a.
 Purpose

-(fax).

-3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change